| |

 Joseph, Sidney, and Oliver take the stage to Kirtland, while William and Sidney

-Gilbert travel by water [probably steamboat down the Mississippi
+Gilbert took the steamboat down the Mississippi

 to the Ohio, then east on the Ohio to Wellsville, 90 miles southeast

-of Kirtland]. |
+of Kirtland. |

 |